 SolarSPELL Hardware Mass-Production

 Rapid production of our digital libraries is essential.
 Devices are currently assembled twice per year by a team of volunteers at ASU, building approximately 100 libraries in a day.
 But with demand for SolarSPELL digital libraries increasing, we need the ability to increase quantity and ensure quality.
-We are ready to begin mass-production of the SolarSPELL hardware, in both the standard size and the SolarSPELL-mini.
+We are ready to begin mass-production of the SolarSPELL hardware.

 Serving Refugee Camps